-In accordance with the NMSU Policy Manual, all promotion and tenure documents and deliberations are strictly confidential.
+All promotion and tenure documents and deliberations are strictly confidential.
 Any individual suspecting a breach of confidentiality must report that suspicion directly in writing to the Dean of the Library immediately for further action.

 B. Annual Procedures

 In the fall of each academic year the Library Promotion and Tenure Committee will consider the complete portfolio of each candidate for temporary contract renewal, tenure, and/or promotion.
 After careful deliberation, the Committee will submit a written recommendation on each candidate under review to the Dean of the Library according to the Library Promotion and Tenure Timetable.
 This report must address the documentation of each of the areas of librarianship, scholarship and creative activity, service, and extension and outreach.
 This review is in lieu of a mid-probationary review.